10+ Things To Do In Altea, Spain In One Day

 Altea Viewpoints

-Since the Altea old town is located on a hill, there are many places with amazing views over the Mediterranean Sea and its coastline, Benidorm, Calpe, and Sierra Helada Natural Park.
-But these three viewpoints, in particular, deserve attention so be sure not to miss them:
+Since the Altea old town is located on a hill, there are many places with amazing views over the Mediterranean Sea and its coastline, as well as places like Benidorm, Calpe, and Sierra Helada Natural Park.

 • Mirador de los Cronistas